Indianapolis, IN Gall Bladder Injury Attorneys

 Indiana Medical Malpractice Lawyers

-If you or a loved one has been injured as a result of medical malpractice, contact us today.
+If you or a loved one has experienced a gall bladder injury as a result of medical malpractice, contact us today.
 Our experienced Indianapolis personal injury attorneys can provide you with a free initial consultation and can advise you of your legal rights and options.
 We have litigated medical malpractice cases all across Indiana- from Lake County, South Bend, Kokomo, Muncie, Anderson, Evansville, and Indianapolis.
 Cohen & Malad, LLP has earned a well-respected reputation as a tough litigation firm in the courtroom and during negotiations and can bring Power to Your Voice.